 The impact of non-accessible digital materials ranges from frustration to complete inability to use or understand a material.
 Learn more about these impacts and how you can be part of positive change.

-Creating accessible websites and digital materials in your educational environment reduces barriers and ensures that all students encounter your materials can understand and interact with them.
+Creating accessible websites and digital materials in your educational environment reduces barriers and ensures that all students who encounter your materials can understand and interact with them.

 Websites and digital materials that are not designed with accessibility in mind exclude a significant population of potential users from participating in an internet-dependent world.
 Unfortunately, information exclusion is a barrier people with disabilities experience on a daily basis.